-Newcastle Eye Centre provides expertise for all types of corneal disorders, Dr Peter Kim is our corneal specialist.
-Dr Kim specializes in corneal transplantation surgery including the diagnosis and treatment of keratoconus.
-His expertise includes lamellar keratoplasty (deep anterior lamellar surgery and endothelial keratoplasty).
+Newcastle Eye Centre provides expertise for all types of corneal disorders.
+We specialize in corneal transplantation surgery including the diagnosis and treatment of keratoconus.
+Our expertise includes lamellar keratoplasty (deep anterior lamellar surgery and endothelial keratoplasty).

 Keratoconus is a progressive thinning disorder that results in ‘cone-like’ bulging of the cornea (clear front part of the eye).
 This can result in significant deterioration of vision and may result in the need for a corneal transplant.